-What do you do when you or a loved one has been diagnosed with ADHD?
+What do you do when a loved one has been diagnosed with ADHD?
 Living with ADHD can be challenging, whether you are struggling with the disorder yourself or helping a child work through its unique difficulties.

 Medication can help with ADHD but is ultimately insufficient by itself to change underlying thought patterns and behaviors.
 While symptoms may return the moment a person stops taking medication, the benefits of therapy last for a lifetime.